SubasriNatarajan/python/Unit-1 Algorithmic Problem Solving.md

 - UNTIL: (test condition)

-Although C does not support a "loop until" construct (some languages do) converting Case 3 to an equivalent form of Case 1 is trivial - you simply invert the test condition.
+- Although C does not support a "loop until" construct (some languages do) converting Case 3 to an equivalent form of Case 1 is trivial - you simply invert the test condition.
 Similarly, Case 4 can be converted to Case 2 by the same mechanism.

 Just as the selection construct can be streamlined, so too can a couple of the repetition constructs.

-Repetition - Case 5 (streamlined version of Case 1)
+### Repetition - Case 5 (streamlined version of Case 1)

-● WHILE: (test condition)
+> WHILE: (test condition)

 - Statement(s) to be executed if test condition is TRUE

 Repetition - Case 6 (streamlined version of Case 3)

-● >UNTIL: (test condition)
+> UNTIL: (test condition)

 - Statement(s) to be executed if test condition is FALSE

-Streamlining the other two is more difficult because, since the test comes at the end of the statement within the loop, it is very useful to mark the beginning of those statements in such a way that the fact that it is a loop is readily apparent to the reader.
+- Streamlining the other two is more difficult because, since the test comes at the end of the statement within the loop, it is very useful to mark the beginning of those statements in such a way that the fact that it is a loop is readily apparent to the reader.
 The LOOP: statement does that about as well as any other option would.

-As you code loops, you will discover that it is frequently the case that there are steps that are logically associated with the loop but which must reside outside of the loop code.
+- As you code loops, you will discover that it is frequently the case that there are steps that are logically associated with the loop but which must reside outside of the loop code.
 The most common by far is the need to initialize certain variables, especially counters, prior to entering the loop.
 Much less frequently, it is necessary to perform some cleanup tasks immediately after the loop is exited.
 A pseudocode construct that gathers all of these together so that their association is obvious is the following:

-Repetition - Case 7
+### Repetition - Case 7

-● REP:<br>
+● REP:

-○ PRE:<br>
+○ PRE:

-■ Statement(s) to be executed prior to entering loop<br>
+■ Statement(s) to be executed prior to entering loop

-○ WHILE: (test condition)<br>
+○ WHILE: (test condition)

-■ Statement(s) to be executed if test condition is TRUE<br>
+■ Statement(s) to be executed if test condition is TRUE

-○ LOOP:<br>
+○ LOOP:

-○ POST:<br>
+○ POST:

-	■ Statement(s) to be executed prior after the loop is finished<br>
+■ Statement(s) to be executed prior after the loop is finished

 The above can be easily altered so as to cover all four of the first four cases.
-As shown, it implements Case 1.
-By switching the WHILE: and LOOP: statements it implements Case 2.
-Similarly, Case 3 is obtained simply by changing the WHILE: to UNTIL: and swapping the UNTIL: with the LOOP: then generated Case 4.
+As shown, it implements

+- Case 1.
+By switching the WHILE: and LOOP: statements it implements
+- Case 2.
+Similarly,
+- Case 3 is obtained simply by changing the WHILE: to UNTIL: and swapping the UNTIL: with the LOOP: then generated Case 4.